Minnesota Association of Professional Employees: Origin of MAPE

 In 1972 with the passage of the Public Employee Labor Relations Act (PELRA), state workers were given the right to join a union.
 Before 1972, the governor and the Minnesota Legislature controlled state employees' rights and benefits.
 With the passage of PELRA, state professional workers were initially represented by the international American Federation of State, County and Municipal Employees (AFSCME) - a union that currently represents many of the state's technicians, maintenance, and clerical workers.

 As time passed, state professionals discovered that the workplace issues they faced differed from many of the workers in AFSCME.
 Therefore in 1980, these professionals voted to break away from this larger union to form their own independent union.
 This founding group of 4,500 grew to become the Minnesota Association of Professional Employees (MAPE).
 As it does not have a national umbrella organization, MAPE is one of the largest independent unions in the country.

 Structure of MAPE

 To support a variety of worksites and employees located all over Minnesota, MAPE has broken the state down into 21 separate regions.
 Members of each region are served by electing their own slate of officers to represent them locally.

 In order to make sure that the central organization is meeting the needs of all members in all regions, MAPE convenes a Delegate Assembly every Fall, typically in the first week or two of September.

 As MAPE grew and new members joined, the organization naturally evolved.
-Since 1999, MAPE has worked hard to be a proactive, member-driven group.
+Since 1999, MAPE has worked to be a proactive, member-driven group.
 A new region/local structure was designed to promote grassroots activism.